adwicki/ChimeraKit/README.md

 # ChimeraKit
-I've often found myself in a situation where I have to solve a small-ish problem.
-First, the solution might be a simple powershell script, which eventually becomes too large and is then transformed into a .NET application.
+I've often found myself in situations where I have to solve a small-ish problem.
+First, the solution might be a simple powershell script.
+Eventually, this script becomes larger and larger and supports more and more features up until it's a convoluted mess.
+At this point the script is usually transformed into a .NET application to better manage the complexity.

+Obviously, this process has been repeated for each individual problem - again and again.
 This has resulted in quite a few (potentially super messy) projects which all _kinda_ work but all apply different ways to solve similar issues such as cli parsing.
-Naturally, this has also resulted in copying code from previous projects.
+Naturally, this has also resulted in code duplication.

-ChimeraKit is an approach to bring order to this mess by providing a framework that hosts various independent modules.
-It allows to quickly add new modules that already support the bare minimum required setup such as cli parsing and module-specific configuration.
+ChimeraKit is an approach to bring order to this mess by providing a framework that can host various independent modules.
+It allows to quickly add new modules that already support the bare minimum (usually required) setup such as cli parsing and configuration.

 ## Adding a Module to the Kit
 A new module can be initialized by running: